eucortes04/python-api-challenge/README.md

 # python-api-challenge

--!IMPORTANT NOTE: Please be aware that to run ipynb files properly proper API keys must be added to each folders respective config.py file!-
+-!
+IMPORTANT NOTE: Please be aware that to run ipynb files properly proper API keys must be added to each folders respective config.py file !-

 ## Part I - WeatherPy